NGrigorov/Connect-4-Game/README.md

 Features:
 - One vs One
 - One vs AI
-- AI uses Monter carlo tree search to decide on next move
+- AI uses Monte carlo tree search to decide on next move
 - Adjustable AI parameters to improve its selection
 - Notebook style desktop-only UI
 - Ballpoint pen drawing animation of circles on board